nsgorlew/DB-Project/README.md

 # DB-Project

-Relational database project using Python
+Relational database for a library system using Python.
+Featuring an interactive menu that runs in the terminal